lucalabs-de/FairyLightsFabric/README.md

 - [ ] Saving World hangs
   - Doesn't happen without hanging strings in the world
-- [ ] Item textures don't get colored
+- [x] Item textures don't get colored
 - [ ] Game crashes when placing pennants
-- [ ] Crafting recipes are messed up
+- [x] Crafting recipes are messed up
-  - Fixed a lot of them
-  - Only hanging lights and pennant bunting items still don't work

 ### Future Nice-to-Have's

+Ordered by priority:

+- [ ] Add EMI integration
 - [ ] Use tags instead of items in all the places the Forge version does